Air Quality Prediction with Physics-Guided Dual Neural ODEs in Open Systems: Methodology

 Eq.\ref{eq: decay-tcl} ensures the similarity inequality in the Temporal Alignment shown in Fig.\ref{fig: Air-DualODE}, aligning the physical and data-driven representations in the temporal dimension to enable better fusion.
 The final loss for Decay-TCL is defined as:

 \textbf{GNN Fusion.} After temporal alignment, the two latent representations are concatenated as $Z^{(0)}_t = \text{concat}(Z^P_t, Z^D_t)$ at each timestamp.
-Since the influence of stations is distance-dependent, using Attention and MLP structures may introduce noise from distant sites, complicating training.
-To mitigate this, a GNN is employed based on the geospatial graph $G$ to enhance Dynamics Fusion: $Z^{(n)}_t = \text{GNN}(Z^{(0)}_t)$, where $n$ represents the GNN layers.
+Since the influence of stations is distance-dependent, using MLP structures may introduce noises from distant sites, complicating the learning process thus reducing accuracy (see Appendix \ref{app: GNN Fusion}).
+To address this, GNNs are employed based on the geospatial graph $G$ to Dynamics Fusion: $Z^{(n)}_t = \text{GNNs}(Z^{(0)}_t)$, where $n$ represents the GNN layers.
 The Decoder then transforms the latent representations $Z^{(n)}_{T+1:T+\tau}$ into predicted pollutant concentrations $\hat{X}_{T+1:T+\tau}$.
-The prediction loss is computed as follows:

-We jointly optimize the loss functions in Eq.\ref{eq: loss-tcl} and Eq.\ref{eq: loss-pred}, with a hyperparameter $\gamma$ to balance them.
+We jointly optimize the prediction loss and the loss functions in Eq.\ref{eq: loss-tcl}, with a hyperparameter $\gamma$ to balance them: